opendp/opendp/docs/source/developer/development-environment.rst

    <summary><a>Expand Me</a></summary>

 Starter ``/.vscode/tasks.json``.
-These tasks can be used to directly build OpenDP.
+These tasks can be used to directly build or test OpenDP.
 `See also the VSCode documentation on tasks. <https://code.visualstudio.com/docs/editor/tasks>`_

 .. code-block:: json